Make a Giant Rosary With Kids

 My daughter and I made a giant rosary out of pool noodles!
 We love to work on crafty stuff, and you can find all of my crafty rosary resources for kids here.
 This project is so much fun, such a great counting exercise, and a really good way to get kids excited about the rosary- plus, you can make it with just $3!
 Here’s my daughter with our completed rosary.

-For making your own, you can pick up most of what you need at the Dollar Tree.
+For making your own, you can pick up most of what you need at Dollar Tree.

 Supplies Needed: